 “No!
 I don’t!”
 Thinking back to the last time she smacked her foot into the table leg… was it last month?
 Or was that my knee?
 Who cares!?

 “Can you show a little sympathy?”

-Drew sat up in bed.
-“I would, if it were possible for you to learn from what repeatedly happens to you.
+Drew sat up in bed, “I would, if it were possible for you to learn from what repeatedly happens to you.
 But clearly, you don’t learn.”

 “One medium cappuccino please.”

 The tiny, drive-thru only café, sat in front of a sprawling gas station, centered in its lot, facing Van Ness Street.
-She assumed The Coffee Hut to be a family-owned business since everyone inside portrayed similar facial features and spoke with the same accent.
-The cashier (a middle-aged Indian woman) glanced up from her mobile phone and verbally relayed Mag’s order to a younger male barista behind her.
+She assumed The Coffee Hut to be a family-owned business since everyone inside had similar facial features and spoke with the same accent.
+The cashier (a middle-aged Eastern Indian woman) glanced up from her mobile phone and verbally relayed Mag’s order to a younger male barista behind her.

 She glared at Mag, “Tree fiddy,” then returned her attention to her mobile.
 While handing her payment, Mag noticed the cafe’s confined interior space and wondered… how can two people work so close to each other without wanting to escape?

 His thick accent made it difficult for her to decipher the question.
 The cashier rephrased, “Vip.
 You vant?”
 Her interpretation provided no help.

 Stopping at the same café twice-a-week before taking the 101 freeway South to work.
 Each visit seemed like a new experience.
 Different employees came and went.
 All accents, difficult to understand.
 Mag empathized… maybe my Australian accent is challenging for them too.
 Attempting to avoid confusion, she mimicked a stereotypical San Francisco dialect.

 The cashier shouted back to the barista, “Ya!
 Vip!”